directus/directus/docs/extensions/layouts.md

 ## 3. Develop Your Custom Layout

-The layout itself is simply a Vue component, which provides an blank canvas for creating anything you need.
+The layout itself is simply a Vue component, which provides a blank canvas for creating anything you need.

 ## 4. Build and Deploy